EulerProject/EulerX/README_inputwizard.md

  p2c
 Receives a csv file of revised articulation or ISA pairs, or both as well as the input file with the name of each taxonomic group, and converts it to standard cleanTax format.

+c2csv
+Receives a cleanTax file as input and returns a 3 column <Name, Author, Rank> csv file that can be used as an input for input wizard.
+The goal is to reverse engineer cleanTax files and compared the suggested articulation pairs by input wizard with the correct ones to gauge its efficiency.